darktrojan/idldocs/nsIAbManager.rst

 ^^^^^^^^^^^^

 * ``boolean``
+  True if a directory called name already exists.

 cardForEmailAddress
 -------------------

 Returns an address book card for the specified email address if found, in any directory.
 The first matching card found is returned.
 *** Results of this function are cached! ***
 This function is for where speed is more important than accuracy.
 Results are stored in a cache until 60s passes without this function being called.
 The address book *could* change in this time, in a way that produces a different result, but probably won't.
 @see    nsIAbCard.cardForEmailAddress
-@param  emailAddress The email address to find in any of the email address fields.
-If emailAddress is empty, the directories won't be searched and the function will return as if no card was found.
-@return              An nsIAbCard if one was found, else returns NULL.

 Parameters
 ^^^^^^^^^^

 * ``in AUTF8String emailAddress``
+  The email address to find in any of the email address fields.
+If emailAddress is empty, the directories won't be searched and the function will return as if no card was found.

 Return value
 ^^^^^^^^^^^^

 * ``nsIAbCard``
+  An nsIAbCard if one was found, else returns NULL.

 getMailListFromName
 -------------------

 Returns the mailing lists that has the supplied name.

-@param aName       The name of the list.
-@return            The found AB directory.

 Parameters
 ^^^^^^^^^^